-Siu Mai is a very popular Chinese dumpling dish served "open-faced" as part of a dim sum brunch.
-These are some of the easiest dumplings to make since you do not have to enclose them—and they are some of the prettiest since you can see the ingredients inside.
-Filled with Chinese black mushrooms, pink shrimp, and green onion, the color and texture combination is complemented by the ground pork and flavorful seasonings, making a beautiful dumpling that will impress your guests and please your family.
+Shumai is a popular Chinese dumpling served "open-faced" as part of a dim sum brunch.
+These are some of the easiest dumplings to make since there's no complex folding required.
+They're also some of the prettiest since you can see the ingredients inside.
+Filled with Chinese black mushrooms, ground pork, shrimp, and green onions, the succulent texture of shumai is complemented with flavorful seasonings, making it a beautiful dumpling that will impress your guests and please your family.

 - 6 ounces large shrimp (peeled and deveined)

 - 1 green onion

 - 1 teaspoon ginger (minced)

 - 1 tablespoon oyster sauce

 - 1 teaspoon Chinese rice wine or dry sherry

 - 1 teaspoon sesame oil